What Is International Payroll Processing and How Do You Get Started?

 1. Local laws and regulations

 Employment laws in a foreign market may differ from those in your country.
-This is often the biggest payroll challenge for companies looking to expand globally.
+This is one of the biggest payroll challenges for companies looking to expand globally.
 Every time you hire an employee or contractor in a new country, you have to understand and comply with the following local requirements:

 2. Employee compensation across different countries